edsu/google-count/README.md

-`google-count` is a simplistic SEO tool to see the coverage for a particular domain in Google. google-count prints out the current time and the number of google hits for a particular domain.
+`google-count` is a simplistic SEO tool to monitor the coverage for a particular domain in Google. google-count prints out the current time and the number of google hits for a particular domain.

 Put something like this in your crontab to track a website every hour: